gllmAR/docsify-alert/README.md

 > Be aware of these potential consequences.

+### Multilines Tips

+> [!TIP]
+> Here some multiline a useful tip to help you.

+### Warnings

+> [!WARNING]
+> Pay attention to this critical warning.
+0000000 0000000 0000000 m0000000 0000000 0000000

+### Notes

+> [!NOTE]
+> This is some additional information.

+### Caution

+> [!CAUTION]
+> Be aware of these potential consequences.

+## Multiline Alert Stress Test

+### Multiline Note

+> [!NOTE]
+> This is the first line of a multiline note.
+> This is the second line of the note.
+> This is the third line of the note.
+> This is the fourth line of the note.
+> This is the fifth line of the note.

+### Multiline Tip

+> [!TIP]
+> This is the first line of a multiline tip.
+> This is the second line of the tip.
+> This is the third line of the tip.
+> This is the fourth line of the tip.
+> This is the fifth line of the tip.

+### Multiline Warning

+> [!WARNING]
+> This is the first line of a multiline warning.
+> This is the second line of the warning.
+> This is the third line of the warning.
+> This is the fourth line of the warning.
+> This is the fifth line of the warning.

+### Multiline Important

+> [!IMPORTANT]
+> This is the first line of a multiline important alert.
+> This is the second line of the important alert.
+> This is the third line of the important alert.
+> This is the fourth line of the important alert.
+> This is the fifth line of the important alert.

+### Multiline Caution

+> [!CAUTION]
+> This is the first line of a multiline caution.
+> This is the second line of the caution.
+> This is the third line of the caution.
+> This is the fourth line of the caution.
+> This is the fifth line of the caution.

 ## Installation

 To use the `docsify-alerts` plugin in your Docsify project add the following script to your `index.html`: